VUnit/vunit/doc/com/user_guide.rst

             end case;

 Sometimes the encode/decode functions used in the code are ambiguous to the compiler.
-To handle this all built-in and generated encode/decode functions have an alias on the format encode/decode\_, for example ``encode_card_t``.
+To handle this, all built-in and generated encode/decode functions have an alias with a prefix of ``encode_/decode_``, for example ``encode_card_t``.

 Publisher/Subscriber Pattern